LLNL/MuyGPyS/README.md

 $ pip install --upgrade muygpys[jax_cpu,hnswlib]
 $ # MPI installation.
 Functions will operate in distributed memory.
 $ pip install --upgrade muygpys[mpi]
+$ # The same, but includes hnswlib.
+$ pip install --upgrade muygpys[mpi,hnswlib]
 ```

+It is possible to install both MPI and JAX dependencies, but at present only one
+can be enabled at a time.
+If both dependencies are found and the user does not manually specify which
+version to use with the `config` object, `MuyGPyS` will default to use JAX.
 ### Pip: GPU (CUDA)

 [JAX](https://github.com/google/jax) also supports just-in-time compilation to